Description

 Santa's Accounting-Elves need help balancing the books after a recent order.
 Unfortunately, their accounting software uses a peculiar storage format.
 That's where you come in.

-), numbers, and strings.
+They have a JSON document which contains a variety of things: arrays ([1,2,3]), objects ({"a":1, "b":2}), numbers, and strings.
 Your first job is to simply find all of the numbers throughout the document and add them together.

 For example: